agude/agude.github.io/_drafts/2023-04-10-good_uses_for_large_language_mo_models.md

 multiple versions is time-consuming, whereas verifying the quality of a single paragraph can be done quickly.

+Another good use case is writing code, especially if you have tests in place to verify the code's correctness.

 ## What Are They Bad For?

 LLMs are **bad for problems where verification is hard** compared to the